OSM-Notes/OSM-Notes-Ingestion/docs/Testing_Analysis_Report.md

   - Common file verification functions consolidated
   - All specific helpers now use common functions, reducing duplication by ~60%
 - ✅ Improved code organization and maintainability
+- ✅ All special case long files (regression, E2E) have been refactored into smaller modules

 ⚠️ **Remaining Improvements:**
-- Some older test files may still be long (>400 lines) but have been significantly reduced
+- Some integration test files may still be long (>400 lines) but are well-organized by function/feature
 - Continue consolidating helpers as tests are maintained

 **Status:** Test maintainability significantly improved.
-Large test files have been refactored into smaller, more manageable modules.
+All large test files, including special cases (regression, E2E), have been refactored into smaller, more manageable modules.
 Common helpers consolidated, reducing duplication across all test suites.

 ---